 Every dog lover has experienced it: that moment when a normal dog suddenly goes crazy.
 Your mild mannered pup is replaced by a wild monster who is running around the home, crashing into everything and, it seems, having a great time.

-Most pet parents refer to these crazy bursts of energy “the zoomies,” and for the most part they’re a completely normal—and highly entertaining—part of life as a dog owner.
-But the zoomies can cause problems if the fits happen at a less than ideal time, say when your pup is off leash or in the same room as your precious china collection.
+Most pet parents refer to these crazy bursts of energy “dog zoomies,” and for the most part they’re a completely normal—and highly entertaining—part of life as a dog owner.
+But dog zoomies can cause problems if the fits happen at a less than ideal time, say when your pup is off leash or in the same room as your precious china collection.

-Here’s what you need to know about dogs and the zoomies.
+Here’s what you need to know about dog zoomies.

-The zoomies are also known as Frenetic Random Activity Periods, or FRAPS, which is almost as cool a name as the zoomies.
+Dog zoomies are also known as Frenetic Random Activity Periods, or FRAPS, which is almost as cool a name as dog zoomies.